davecparker/code12/Doc/Java.md

 String playerOneName, playerTwoName;
 ```
 ##### Class-Level Variables vs. Local Variables
-Code in Java programs is grouped into blocks that are
+Code in Java programs is grouped into blocks that are surrounded
-surrounded by curly brackets.
+by curly brackets `{` and `}`.
 A variable is only defined
 inside the block that you declare it in, starting just after
 the declaration and ending at the end of the block.
 For example: